- Pennsylvania is home to 21 snake species, of which three are venomous: the timber rattlesnake, northern copperhead, and eastern massasauga.

 Venomous Snakes in Pennsylvania

 Since there are only a few types of venomous snakes in Pennsylvania there is a very low chance that you ever will even see a venomous snake in this state.
 Your chances of getting bitten by a venomous snake are even lower.
 However, that doesn’t mean that it’s safe to approach or try to handle any snake.
 All snakes can bite when they feel threatened or cornered.
 And you should be especially careful when you do see one of these types of venomous snakes in Pennsylvania:

-Northern Copperhead Rattlesnakes are the most common venomous snake in Pennsylvania.
+Northern copperheads are the most common venomous snake in Pennsylvania.
 They live in grass fields and clearings across the entire state.
-Copperhead snakes have a light gray or light tan body and red brown or brown markings.
-They are only about three feet long but they are wide and heavy like most rattlesnakes.
+Copperhead snakes have a light gray or light tan body and red-brown or brown markings.
+They are only about 3 feet long but they are wide and heavy.

-The Eastern Massasauga snake is another type of rattlesnake that lives in meadows, prairies, and grasslands.
-In Pennsylvania you can find these venomous snakes living in the counties of Allegheny, Beaver, Butler, Crawford, Lawrence, Mercer and Venango.
-The smallest Eastern Massasauga snakes are just about 18 inches long and the longest are only about 40 inches long so this is not a large snake.
+The eastern massasauga is a type of rattlesnake that lives in meadows, prairies, and grasslands.
+In Pennsylvania, you can find these venomous snakes living in the counties of Allegheny, Beaver, Butler, Crawford, Lawrence, Mercer, and Venango.
+The smallest eastern massasaugas are just about 18 inches long and the longest are only about 40 inches long so this is not a large snake.
 But it does have deadly venom so you should always be careful if you see one.

 |Common Name||Scientific Name||Estimated Size|

 |Eastern Garter Snake||Thamnophis sirtalis sirtalis||18–26 in (45.7-66 cm)|